-Candidates are reminded that their behaviour during the examinations is expected to be professional and respectful (i.e., always demonstrating the qualities of a regulated health professional), both with examinations staff and fellow exam candidates.
-Hostile, disrespectful, or otherwise aggressive behaviour (whether verbal or physical) will be treated as an exam violation and the candidate may be asked to leave the exam site.
+The behaviour of all exam candidates during the examination is expected to be professional and respectful (i.e., always demonstrating the qualities of a regulated health professional), both with examinations staff and fellow exam candidates.
+Hostile, disrespectful, or otherwise aggressive behaviour (whether verbal or physical) will be treated as an exam violation, and you may be asked to leave the exam site.